 pioneering South African thinker

 Mongameli Anthony Mabona (1929) is a singular South African scholar with an exceptional life path.
-The history of British imperialism and apartheid shaped the world into which he was born.
-To a large extent, these powers had his destiny carved out for him.
+Yet, he is a wrongly forgotten figure today.
+British imperialism and apartheid shaped the world into which he was born and, to a large extent, these powers carved out his destiny for him.
 Nevertheless, a curious set of coincidences enabled him to obtain a tertiary education as a priest, to pursue his doctoral studies in Italy and to befriend Alioune Diop.
 He is one of the first published philosophers of Anglophone Africa and holds doctorates in theology and anthropology.
-His opposition to institutionalised racism – including co-authoring the 1970 “Black Priests’ Manifesto” – eventually led to his exile.
-This book documents his life and offers a synoptic reading of his scholarly and poetic work.
+His opposition to institutionalized racism – an opposition which included his co-authoring the 1970 “Black Priests’ Manifesto” – eventually led to his exile.
+This book is the first study of any kind devoted to Mabona.
+It documents his life and offers a synoptic reading of his scholarly and poetic work.

 Ebook available in Open Access.